Importing Leads and Contacts from a file

 Or by copying and pasting directly from Excel:

 - Make sure your file is in either

-- To download an example .CSV file, click here.
+- To download an example

-- There is a limit of 15MB per CSV upload.
-Larger CSV files will need to be broken down and uploaded separately.
+.csvfiles will need to be broken down and uploaded separately.

 - You can’t currently import opportunities, notes, calls, emails, SMS, and other non-lead data points through the Lead Importer.
 If this data resides in another CRM, consider using our CRM migration tool instead or email email@example.com for more help.

-You also have the option to “Skip All Unassigned Columns” at the bottom of the screen.
+Skip All Unassigned Columns at the bottom of the screen.

-If you’re an Admin (learn more about Close's Roles & Permissions feature) and Close couldn’t recognize some of the columns in your spreadsheet, they’ll show up as Custom Field suggestions.
-If chosen, they will be automatically created when you start your import.
+If you choose to map a column to a Custom Field suggestion, Close will automatically create that new Custom Field when you start your import.
 These Custom Fields will be created as a “Text” type, but you can change that later in the Customizations settings.
 Learn more about Custom Fields.

 Note: If you need to import a Lead Status or choices-type Custom Field, you will need to create these in Close before your import.
 Go to the Customizations section and make sure all the Statuses and Choices exist before proceeding with the import.

 If you have contacts or addresses belonging to the same lead in multiple rows, you can group them together based on any column in your spreadsheet.
 Close automatically determines how many unique values each column contains and informs you how many leads all your rows would be grouped into.
-For example, if you have a following spreadsheet:
+For example, if you have the following spreadsheet: